Xilinx/Vitis-Tutorials/AI_Engine_Development/AIE/Design_Tutorials/06-fft2d_AIEvsHLS/AIE/README.md

 vcdanalyze --vcd x$(FFT_2D_INSTS).vcd --xpe
 ```

-2. If you do not already have it installed, download and install [PDM for Versal Version 2025.2](https://www.xilinx.com/products/design-tools/power-design-manager.html).
-For full documentation of XPE, see [this page](https://www.xilinx.com/products/design-tools/power-design-manager.html).
+1. If you do not already have it installed, download and install [PDM for Versal Version 2025.2](https://www.amd.com/en/products/software/adaptive-socs-and-fpgas/power-design-manager.html).
+For full documentation of XPE, refer to [this page](https://www.amd.com/en/products/software/adaptive-socs-and-fpgas/power-design-manager.html).

-3. AI Engine power comsumption and resource utilization shown in below images for the 32 x 64 point 1-instance design:
+2. AI Engine power comsumption and resource utilization shown in the following images for the 32 x 64 point 1-instance design:
 ![Image of 2D-FFT AIE XPE](images/fft_2d_aie_xpe_pow.PNG)
-A summary of resource utilization and power for all variations is given in the following table.
+The following table provides a summary of resource utilization and power for all variations.

-##### cint16 Design
+#### cint16 Design

 | Number of Instances | FFT Configuration         | Number of Compute Cores | Vector Load | Number of Active Memory Banks | Mem R/W Rate | Active AI Engine Tiles | Interconnect Load | FF (Regs) | CLB LUTS  | Dynamic Power<br/>(in W) |
 |:----------------:|:----------------------------:|:-----------------------:|:-----------:|:-----------------------------:|:------------:|:----------------------:|:-----------------:|:---------:|:---------:|:-------------------------:|
 | 1                | 64 point<br/>(32 x 64)       |       2                 |  18.83%     |      28                       |    9.27%     |      4                 |    11%            |  1144     |  370      |     0.699                 |